andarielsec/crowntitanium/README.md

-# fungoid
+# WRAITH

-a bootstrapping befunge-93 dialect for the slightly lunatic programmer
+a house-made asymmetric supercipher encryption with post-quantum resistance